barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 ## Portfolio Data Structures

-A portfolio is a container for positions, with a single owner.
-Here are the most common data structures used by the SDK/API:
+**A _portfolio_ is a container for positions, owned by a single user.** Here are the most common data structures used by the SDK/API:

 | SDK Schema                                                        | API Component                                                          | Purpose                       | Attributes                                                             |
 |-------------------------------------------------------------------|------------------------------------------------------------------------|-------------------------------|------------------------------------------------------------------------|